vcolavin/blog/content/blog/2019/trump-election/index.md

 And somehow what I keep hearing is "well at least Trump is sincere".
 Well so was Hitler.

 There is something perversely refreshing about the overt racism of the Trumps and Dutertes and Bolsanaros of the world.
-These men say what they feel (not accounting for the tremendous amount of lying they tend to do).
+These men say what they feel, not accounting for the tremendous amount of lying they tend to do.
 After years of the dishonest centrist neoliberalism of Reagan, the Bushes, the Clintons, and even Obama, it's nice to finally not be gaslit.
 Trump may be a misogynistic anti-semite, but at least he's pretty clear about it.

 And this isn't exclusively white bullshit: one of the most memorable and challenging scenes in [Accidental Courtesy](https://duckduckgo.com/?q=imdb+accidental+courtesy&t=ffab&ia=web) (which is itself a hugely challenging documentary) was when Daryl Davis (a black civil rights activist who befriends and gradually deradicalizes KKK members) sits down to talk with young Baltimore Black Lives Matter activists.
 It devolves into a bitter argument.
 During that argument, which occurred prior to the 2016 election, one of the BLM activists expressed hope that Trump would become president.
 I forget his exact words, but it was something to the effect of "at least then white supremacy will be out in the open".